Edragon/edragon.github.io/PCB-dat/EDA-dat/kicad-dat/kidcad-workflow-dat/kicad-pcb-dat/kicad-pcb-dat.md

 Useful when aligning visually or placing text/graphics

 ## text

+## stop mask - trace

+- turn on - soldermask

-## filled zone and polygon
+## stop mask - filled zone and polygon

+- duplicate the filled zone into polygon, and move to **Mask layer** to stop it being filled

+details

 - click corner to create chamber
-- duplicate the filled zone into polygon, and move to **Mask layer** to stop it being filled